What Is a Ganglion Resection?

 You will have a scar instead of a ganglion.
 The skin around the scar may be permanently numb.
 You should avoid footwear rubbing against the scar.

-Normal activities may be resumed two to six weeks after surgery.
+Normal activities may be resumed 2-6 weeks after surgery.

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 Complications from a ganglion resection are rare and seldom serious.
 Ganglion resection surgery can occasionally result in pain or scarring.
-Recurrence of the ganglion will happen in one out of five patients.
+Recurrence of the ganglion will happen in 1 out of 5 patients.

 Would you recommend removal rather than aspiration?